gvwilson/thirdbit/src/fiction/iffy/index.md

 waiting for him to say it was time for a break, but he didn't.
 *Uncle Jack wouldn't have been able to hold the cable like that,* she thought.
-Even Mister Mishra would have struggled after a minute or two, but Wales seemed unbothered.
+Even Mister Mishra would have struggled after a few minutes, but Wales seemed unbothered.
 She glanced at the silver rectangles in his temples and wondered what other tech he might have that wasn't so visible.